robinrodricks/FluentListView/README.md

 FluentListView is a C# wrapper around a .NET ListView, supporting model-bound lists, in-place item editing, drag and drop, icons, themes, trees & data grids, and much more.

+Updated to support .NET 7+ (Windows only) and .NET Framework support has been dropped.

 Here is an example of what your FluentListView can look like:

 ![_images/fancy-screenshot2.png](_images/fancy-screenshot2.png)